Ariston of Paionia

-At the Battle of Gaugamela the Paionian cavalry were placed on the right flank with the sarissophoroi.
-In 331BC the Paionian cavalry routed a large force of Persian cavalry near the Tigris, Ariston personally slew the Persian leader Satropates; he then presented Alexander with the Persian's severed head.
+At the Battle of Gaugamela, the Paionian cavalry were placed on the right flank with the sarissophoroi.
+In 331 BC, the Paionian cavalry routed a large force of Persian cavalry near the Tigris, Ariston personally slew the Persian leader Satropates; he then presented Alexander with the Persian's severed head.
 He asked Alexander for a gold cup as a reward for his feat, and the king publicly saluted him and drank to his health.